jankotanime/narciarz/README.md

 ---

-**Narciarz** is pygame-based game for single player, where objective is to make the longest slide.
-This project is my first significant Python project, developed as part of my studies to fulfill a requirement in my first-semester course and I received the maximum score for it.
+**Narciarz** is pygame-based game for single player, where objective is to achieve the longest slide.
+This project is my first significant Python project, developed as part of my studies to fulfill a requirement in my first-semester course, and I received the maximum score for it.
 Through this project I aimed to deepen of Python and gain practial experience with programing concepts.

 ## Requirements
 - Python 3.8+
-- Libraries: os, keyboard, random
+- Libraries: pygame, random, pytest (for tests)

 ## How To Play
 ### Controls: